1forh/zacharyminner.com/content/notes/query-firestore-collection-for-documents-added-today.md

 }
 ```

 As you can see below, with the `getStartOfToday` function we can run a Firestore query and ask for all documents that have a Timestamp greater than the beginning of today.
-This will return only the documents that have a timestamp from today.
+This will return only the documents that have a timestamp from today assuming your `date` field is of type `Timestamp`.
 Woot! 🎊

 ```jsx